 Worshippers outside the Mosque’s entrance.

 The Ka’ba and the Mataf area.
-There was no other floors back them.
+There were no other floors back then.

 A close up view of the Ka’ba.

 Performing Tawaf was easier as it was not as crowded as it is today.

 Markets and stalls near the Masjid Al Haram

 Horse and carriage were used as a means of transport.